In this article

 What is considered reimbursable?

 Companies typically have an expense reimbursement policy in place that determines their list of reimbursable expenses.
-These policies and guidelines often include:
+These policies lay out clear guidelines around what makes an expense reimbursable, including:

-• Within set boundaries: Businesses often set thresholds for reimbursement, especially for particular outlays like dining or accommodation expenses.
+• Within set boundaries: Businesses often set spend limits for reimbursements, especially for particular outlays like dining or accommodation expenses

-• Within budget allocations: Some companies may allocate a certain amount per employee for reimbursable expenses within a given period.
+• Within budget allocations: Some companies may allocate a certain budget for reimbursable expenses within a given period.
 In such cases, employees must ensure their claims don’t exceed this allocated budget.

 What is a cost-reimbursable expense?